 The webcast of the Fall 2021 concert has had over 300 hits.
 A consolidated list of people, who might be interested in listening to future webcasts, will be created.
 The retirement homes that have the capability to view the webcasts will be notified of the concerts so their occupants can watch.

 Winter Quarter Plans

-The following question was proposed, Do the wind players have to wear split masks?
+The following question was proposed: Do the wind and brass players have to wear split masks?
 Arguments for and against were presented.
-The majority of the board felt that the wind players need to wear masks while playing.
-The symphony will be providing the split masks.
-Bell covered will also be required.
+The majority of the Board felt that the wind and brass players need to wear masks while playing.
+The Symphony will be providing split masks.
+Bell covers will also be required.

-The members will need to dress warm because of the cold weather and the windows will be open.
+The members will need to dress warm, because of the cold weather open windows.

 Covid requirements limit the number of people that can be in the rehearsal hall to 50.

 Teresa created the following outline for an ideal orchestra with a 50-person limit.

 1st violin - 8

 viola - 7

 oboe - 2